MIT-Emerging-Talent/ET6-CDSP-group-20-repo/4_data_analysis/README.md

 Welcome to the analytical core of our project.
-This folder contains the scripts and notebooks that transform raw user feedback into a compelling, data-driven narrative about the unique challenges of mentalhealth chatbots.
+This folder contains the scripts and notebooks that transform raw user feedback into a compelling, data-driven narrative about the unique challenges of mental-health chat-bots.
 Our primary deliverable is a master analysis notebook that synthesizes multiple advanced NLP techniques to tell a complete story.

 Our entire analytical journey is guided by a central research question:

-> *What are the most prevalent themes of user-reported conversational failure in leading mental health chatbots, and what do these themes reveal about the gap between user expectations for emotional support and current algorithmic capabilities?*
+> *What are the most prevalent themes of user-reported conversational failure in leading mental health chat-bots, and what do these themes reveal about the gap between user expectations for emotional support and current algorithmic capabilities?*

 ---